 Creating your care and support plan

-Once you have agreed with your social care worker what you want to achieve, you will need to develop a care and support plan which describes how you will use your your personal budget to achieve the results you want (your outcomes).
+Once you have agreed with your social care worker what you want to achieve, you will need to develop a care and support plan which describes how you will use your personal budget to achieve the results you want (your outcomes).
 You can do this with the social care worker, by yourself (with or without support), or you can ask someone else to do it for you.

 You will need to agree your care and support plan with your social care worker.